-- Introduction (Description of Project) - in 100 words or less describe your project and what you want to accomplish.
+- Introduction (Description of Project) - in 100 words max, describe your project and what you want to accomplish.

 - Justification (Literature or Previous Work) - Why is this work important?
-(250 words)
+(250 words max)

-- Methods - How will you accomplish your project goals?
-(250 words)
+- Implementation - How will you accomplish your project goals?
+(250 words max)

-- Preparation - What previous work have you done that prepares you for this project? (preliminary work, relevant course work, previous research experience/creative projects)- (150 words)
+- Preparation - What previous work have you done that prepares you for this project? (preliminary work, relevant course work, previous research experience/creative projects)

-- Interviews or Surveys - If you are planning to conduct interviews or use surveys, please include a list of interview or survey questions.
+- Interviews or Surveys - If you are planning to conduct interviews or use surveys, please upload a list of interview or survey questions (Questionnaire).

-- The bibliography should consist of primary and secondary sources that relate directly to the project.
+- The Works Cited should consist of primary and secondary sources that relate directly to the project.
 Include works that pertain both to the substance of the project and its theoretical or methodological approaches.
-Evaluators will use the bibliography to assess your knowledge of the subject area.
+Evaluators will use this information to assess your knowledge of the subject area.

 The Student Study and Research Committee will request a PDF of your transcript from the Registrar's Office.
 We will include your transcript with your application for review by the committee.